ROCm/omniperf/docs/tutorial/includes/vector-memory-operation-counting.rst

 ^^^^^^^^^^^

-This section explains some of the more peculiar lines of code in the example, for example, the use of compiler builtins and explicit address space casting, and so forth.
+This section explains some of the more peculiar lines of code in the example, for example, the use of compiler built-ins and explicit address space casting, and so forth.

 .. code-block:: cpp